Azure/azure-sdk-for-js/sdk/healthinsights/health-insights-radiologyinsights-rest/README.md

 export async function main() {
   const credential = new AzureKeyCredential(apiKey);
   const client = AzureHealthInsightsClient(endpoint, credential);
+  // if you want to use DefaultAzureCredential, you need to be logged in through az portal const client = AzureHealthInsightsClient(endpoint, new DefaultAzureCredential());

   // Create request body
   const radiologyInsightsParameter = createRequestBody();